jacott/rpk/docs/guide-book/src/config-file/actions.md

 Try adding `--help` for extra features available for listing the codes.

-Other pseduo keycodes are used to change the state of the keyboard.
+Other pseudo keycodes are used to change the state of the keyboard.

-The special keycodes are:
+These special keycodes are:

 1. `mouseaccel<n>` where `<n>` is 1, 2, or 3. `mouseaccel1` will change the mouse movement and
    scroll accelerations characteristics from the default `mouseaccel2` as will `mouseaccel3` usually